 Riding Downwind

-Riding downwind is so popular because it is exhilarating.
+Riding upwind is so popular because it is exhilarating.
 The opposite of riding upwind, the wind pushes you along here.
-Depending on the direction of the water, you may have that pushing you along as well.
+Depending on the direction of the water, you may have that pushing you along as well – but that is unlikely.

 Furthermore, riding downwind keeps your momentum going.
 It is more challenging to control, but it does not take as much practice.
 With downwind riding: